-- The district will be implementing a central office hiring freeze. - The district will be reducing central office budgets. - We are putting in place a freeze on campus-based funds for remainder of FY. - The district is developing a plan to efficiently and effectively deploy the resources available from all revenue sources. - The district will implement stronger vetting measures to ensure that central office and campus expenditures are financially responsible, aligned with board goals, and support the strategic plan.
+- The district will be implementing a central office hiring freeze. - The district will be reducing central office budgets. - Pulling back campus-based funds for remainder of FY. - The district is developing a plan to efficiently and effectively deploy the resources available from all revenue sources. - The district will implement stronger vetting measures to ensure that central office and campus expenditures are financially responsible, aligned with board goals, and support the strategic plan.